How To Make Dinner

 What kind of noodles are we talking?

 The original inspiration for these creamy gochujang noodles was actually a ramen dish.
 However, I find it can be tricky to find ramen noodles in regular grocery stores.
 You can definitely buy instant noodle packets and leave the seasoning out (instant ramen seasoning makes a great easy chip dip FYI), or you can use any number of noodles you may have available to you.
 You can use spaghetti, sure.
 What’s even better, is to make your spaghetti more ramen-like by adding baking soda to the cooking water.
-I learned that trick from this article from Serious Eats
+I learned that trick from this article from Serious Eats.

 The noodles I tend to go for are translucent, glassy sweet potato noodles.
 They’re gluten-free, they cook in about 6 minutes, and they’re available in many grocery stores nowadays.
 I love their bouncy texture.
 Whichever you go with, you’re going to cook the noodles according to package directions.